-Pace of completion permits a myriad of enrollment permutations since percentage controls the progress.
+The pace of completion permits a myriad of enrollment permutations since percentage controls the progress.
 Students must successfully earn credits toward their degree greater than or equal to 67% of the credits attempted.
 For example, if a student has attempted 24 credit hours, they must earn 16 credits of those attempted (16 earned credits / 24 attempted credits x 100% = 67%).

-Maximum timeframe permits students to receive federal student aid within a set limit over the course of their program.
-Students are required to progress through their program at a pace which will ensure they will graduate within the maximum timeframe of 150% of the published program length.
-The table below summarizes the minimum requirement for maximum timeframe by program:
+The maximum timeframe permits students to receive federal student aid within a set limit throughout their program.
+Students must progress through their program at a pace that will ensure they will graduate within the maximum timeframe of 150% of the published program length.
+The table below summarizes the minimum requirement for a maximum timeframe by program: